j3k0/cordova-plugin-purchase/api/classes/CdvPurchase.AppleAppStore.SKReceipt.md

 • **transactions**: [`Transaction`](CdvPurchase.Transaction.md)[]

-List of transactions contained in the receipt
+List of transactions contained in the receipt, ordered by date ascending.

 #### Inherited from